Related Links

 1. To start this project you will need either several tortoiseshell cats, or pictures of tortoiseshell cats.
 Make sure all the cats you are using are tortoiseshell cats and not calico cats.

 2. Look at the face of each cat and mentally divide the face into 12 regions, based on the location of the cat's facial features, like its ears, eyes, nose, and mouth.
-Figure 3 below shows a diagram of the 12 regions.
+Figure 3 shows a diagram of the 12 regions.

 1. If you are using pictures of cats, you can physically divide the picture into the 12 regions using a ruler.
 Make sure the pictures you have can be drawn on.
 For instance, if they are from a book, you probably want to make copies first.